About the Book

 “Mortimer,” their father wheezed.
 “Tell me you haven’t pulled a criminal into my coach.
 What would people say?”

-Lorelai opened her mouth to protest, but her brother beat her to it, a speculative glint turning his eyes the color of royal sapphires.
+Lorelai opened her mouth to protest, but her brother beat her to it, a speculative glint turning his eyes the colour of royal sapphires.
 “If I’d hazard a guess, it would be that this assault was personal.
 A fellow doesn’t go to the trouble to inflict this sort of damage lest his aim is retribution or death.
 Perhaps he’s a gentleman with gambling debts run afoul of a syndicate.
 Or, maybe a few locals caught him deflowering their sister … though they left those parts intact, didn’t they, Duck?”
 His sly expression told Lorelai that he’d caught her looking where she ought not to.

 Blushing painfully, she could no longer bring herself to meet Mortimer’s cruel eyes.
 They were the only trait Lorelai shared with her brother.
 Her father called them the Weatherstoke jewels.
 She actively hated looking in the mirror and seeing Mortimer’s eyes staring back at her.